 To work, mediation must involve both parties equally, and will have the objective of clarifying the issues between them, highlighting what is relevant and helping the parties to decide issues themselves.

 Mediation can be either out of court or part of the court process.
+It must follow full disclosure by each party of all their financial assets.

 Out of court family mediation